thulin82/website/content/kurser/dbjs/projekt-internetbanken.md

 ###Swishing the money {#swish}

 The account holders can use their moneys through a mobile application where they can swish money to another account holder.
-Swishing is done by, using the swish application, inserting the user-id and a 4-digit pin code followed by the account number, the amount to swish and the receiving account number.
+Swishing is done by, using the swish application, inserting the user-id and a 4-digit pin-code followed by the account number, the amount to swish and the receiving account number.
 The pin-code is private for each account holder.

 Each time a swish is done shall additionally 2% of the swished amount be taken from the senders account and stored in your own personal account.
 See this as your insurance for days to come; perhaps a nice lodge in sunny Spain can come out of this.